skokielibrary/spl-content/_content/lynnanne/books-movies-more--local-authors.markdown

 ##How to Be Famous
 While we can't guarantee that you will become as famous as James Patterson, we provide many ways in which you can promote and market your masterpiece.

-###Be a part of the collection
-The library will gladly add self-published books by local authors to our collection.
-Local authors can donate a bound copy of the book for inclusion in our collection.
-All donation should be dropped off at the Readers Services Desk.
-The library will also purchase select books by our local authors.

 ###Local Authors At Skokie Library
 Join this growing collection of great books by our talented [local authors.](http://encore.skokielibrary.info/iii/encore/search/C__SLocal%20author.__Orightresult?lang=eng&suite=beta)
 - You can donate a print bound copy of the book to the Readers Services Desk.